ArnuldOnData/fastai-projects/README.md

 -- I stooped doing Deep Learning for now ---

-Reason is the my interest in getting into industrial work, which is more about usability of data cleaning, EDA, ML models, deployment, and produciton.
+Reason is the my interest in getting into industrial work, which is more about data cleaning, EDA, usability of  ML models, deployment, and produciton.
+If one can solve a problem using simpler models then it's better than using a complex and complicated models.
 These are the real problems that current industry is facing.
 Hence it's only one chapter from the deep learning book I worked on.